-Namibia is under-explored with only seven onshore and fourteen offshore wells drilled over a coast line of some 1,300 km.
+Namibia is under-explored with less than 20 offshore wells drilled over a coast line of some 1,300 km.

 Offshore Namibia is part of the plate tectonic “conjugate” of offshore Brazil, where world-scale oil and gas discoveries have been made in recent years and it lies on the West African continental margin adjacent to Angola, where there have also been many major oil discoveries.